MicrosoftDocs/sdk-api/sdk-api-src/content/windows.ui.xaml.hosting.desktopwindowxamlsource/nf-windows-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative-attachtowindow.md

 For a code example that demonstrates how to use this method, see [XamlBridge.cpp](https://github.com/microsoft/Xaml-Islands-Samples/blob/master/Samples/Win32/SampleCppApp/XamlBridge.cpp) in the SampleCppApp sample in the XAML Island samples repo.

 > [!IMPORTANT]
-> Your code should call the **AttachToWindow** method only once per [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) object.
+> Make sure that your code calls the **AttachToWindow** method only once per [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) object.
+Calling this method more than once for a **DesktopWindowXamlSource** object could result in a memory leak.

 ## -see-also